06 June Topics

 Great Seal of the United States – In 1782, the Great Seal design was adopted.

-June 21: Job Insecurity – In 1919, the Winnipeg Strike goes horribly wrong.
+June 21: Job Insecurity – In 1919, the Winnipeg Strike went horribly wrong.

 Manchester Baby – In 1948, the world’s first stored program computer worked.

-SpaceShipOne - In 2004, the first privately funded ship makes it into space.
+SpaceShipOne – In 2004, the first privately funded ship made it into space.

 Long – In 1948, the first LP album was demonstrated.

-June 22: Deke – In 1844, the Delta Kappa Epsilon fraternity is founded.
+June 22: Deke – In 1844, the Delta Kappa Epsilon fraternity was founded.

 No Fun – In 1918, the worst circus train wreck took place.